What is FBAR filing and who needs to report it?

 Are there any FBAR penalties for failing to report?

-Under the current FBAR rules, If you non-willfully fail to report FBAR, there is a penalty of up to $10,000.
-Wilful violations lead to the penalty up to $100,000, or 50% of account balances.
+Penalties for failure to file an FBAR – Under the current FBAR rules, if you non-willfully fail to report FBAR, there is a penalty of up to $10,000.
+Willful violations lead to a penalty of up to $100,000, or 50% of account balances.
 Criminal penalties may also apply.
 Over the last decade after introducing the FBAR penalties, the filings have skyrocketed from 280,000 FBAR in 2005 to 1 million in 2015.

 To catch up on late FBARs, you may use Delinquent FBAR.
 It applies in situations when you don’t need to use the IRS tax amnesty programs:

 - Haven’t filed a required FBAR/FinCEN Form 114;